-(1) Information was derived from data collected during 1997 to 2011 CalPERS Experience Study dated January 2014 and post-retirement mortality information was derived from the 2007 to 2011 CalPERS Experience Study.
+(1) Information was derived from data collected during 1997 to 2015 CalPERS Experience Study dated December 2017 and post-retirement mortality information was derived from CalPERS rates, adjusted back out 15 years of Scale MP 2016 to central year 2015 then projected.
 The Experience Study Reports may be accessed on the CalPERS website www.calpers.ca.gov under Forms and Publications.